-The cloud-based vault will automatically synchronize your data across multiple devices, but you must yield a certain amount of trust to 1Password, who stores your vault on its servers.
-1Password cannot access the information, so there's not a whole lot to worry about, but it's still cloud-based which is always something to think about.
+The cloud-based vault will synchronize your data across multiple devices automatically, but you must yield a certain amount of trust to 1Password, who stores your vault on its servers.
+1Password cannot access the information, so there's not a whole lot to worry about, but it's still cloud-based, which is always something to consider.

 For $3.99 a month — $35.88 a year — you get a lot for your money.
-And you'd better, as 1Password has no free version past a trial.
+And you'd better, as 1Password has no free version past its 30-day trial.
 There's also a family plan for $59.88 annually, with five licenses, but there's no student plan.
-Your vault or vaults are automatically synced across all platforms where 1Password is available, and you'll also gain access to 1 GB of secure storage for digital copies of important documents.
+Your vault or vaults automatically sync across all platforms where 1Password is available, and you'll also gain access to 1 GB of secure storage for digital copies of important documents.
 You can make the most of that storage by uploading individual photos, videos, and files themselves, not just attachments to secure notes.

 1Password provides security alerts with a feature known as Watchtower, which alerts you of security breaches on sites you use and recommends a course of action to correct the situation.
 However, unlike the other managers on our list, there is no way to audit your password.

 1Password also authenticates users in a much different way compared to the other managers on our list.
-Normally, managers use the master password to create a hash to authenticate you with its servers.
-A hash is a one-way function that alters data (in this case the master password) to a fixed size.
-The modification is usually irreversible (hence one-way) so hackers aren't able to derive the master password from the hash.
+Typically, managers use the master password to create a hash to authenticate you with its servers.
+A hash is a one-way function that alters data (in this case, the master password) to a fixed size.
+The modification is usually irreversible (hence one-way), so hackers aren't able to derive the master password from the hash.

 1Password goes a step further using what's known as a two-secret key derivation.
 As the name implies, a second component, known as the Secret Key, is used to create a hash.
 The Secret Key is also unique and only known by you, improving the security of the hash.